$100K or 100 Days: Trade-offs when Pre-Training with Academic Resources: Additional Design Decisions

 \section{Additional Design Decisions}

 \paragraph{Choice of software.} We run experiments in Python and PyTorch on GPUs (the most prevalent compute stack in the academic AI research community).
-We rely on a training API (i.e. the Trainer from Transformers---which already supports many features and receives active maintenance), rather than writing a custom training loop, for future-proofing.
+Rather than writing a custom training loop, we rely on a training API (i.e. the Trainer from Transformers, which already supports many features and receives active maintenance) to inherit future upstream implementations---like models and training optimizations---with minimal additional implementation in our code.
 We choose the Transformers library [over alternatives, like MosaicML Composer \citep{mosaicml2022:composer} and PyTorch Lightning \citep*{falcon2019:lightning}], because it has native support for a very large library of models and (at this time) has the most complete support for the efficient training methods in our investigation.

 \paragraph{Other efficient training methods.} Mixed precision training \citep{micikevicius2018:mixed-precision} improves speed---as GPUs compute 16-bit operations more quickly---with variable effects on memory consumption.
 This method is rather common and we use the original model's mixed precision setting for replication purposes.
 Alternative optimizers reduce memory \citep{dettmers2021:8-bit-optimizers,bingrui2023:4-bit-optimizers,shazeer2018:adafactor,luo2023:came} or communication volume \citep{tang2021:1-bit-adam,li2021:1-bit-lamb}.
 Low-rank \citep{lialin2023:relora}, quantized \citep{micikevicius2022:fp8-training}, and sparse \citep{pytorch2024:torchao} training can both reduce memory and improve speed.